gocontractdev/flaky-tests-reproduction/README.md

 Please refer to
 [Delta iPython](/process/delta.ipynb) file to see the explanations about the project's delta.
 Here is the summary:
 #### A) about Process:
+The methodology used in original and recreation work are same however due to issues in the code or un-explained manaul parts; we had to employ remedees or alternatives in the implementation and exection of the proccess.
+The alternatives we had to adopt include:

+1- Re-organization: The data and code are poorly mixed in the original work.
+The first part of the 'actuall.py' focuses on moving file to their correct directory.

+2- Fixing python codes that do not run: There are parts of the code that need minor changes to work.
+I have used the original work and deep-linked them using __importy__() method.
+In cases that it was not possible, I have made a custom method that includes the fixed version of original code.

+3- Unexplained gradle build and java runtimes: Parts that use the java jdk and gradle are un-explained in the original work.
+It seems like the authors have ran them manually.
+Since running manually is difficult for me.
+I have made a DockerFile that starts and Alpine injected with Java and Gradle to handle the builds and making output results.
+This change means you need both Python environment and Docker to run this project.

 ### 📊 Levenstein Distance:

 #### B) about Data:
+Flow of data and what is being generated are almost identical to each other since same approaches have been adopted.
+We can divide the data into 3 sections:

+1- Input: Input data is completely identical; we use exact same inputs.

+2- Temp: Temporary data created by us resembles the original work.
+We only missed the re-runs folder since developing a docker that runs projects multiple times took too much effort and was out of scope of me doing it alone.

+3- Output: Uses similar format, naming and outputs.
+We have extra output that have been used for calculation of distance between original work and recreation.

 ###  📊 Levenstein Distance: